1-AlenToma/react-native-short-style/README.md

   NestedStyleSheet
 } from "react-native-short-style";
-// now create your style or import. const styles = NestedStyleSheet.create({
+// now create your style or import.
+// You can still use Stylesheet if you want const styles = NestedStyleSheet.create({
   // this is a default style for View.Text "View.Text":{